madrecha/marwaridictionary/content/en/dictionary/words/ghatno.md

 ---
-url:
-  title: घटणो
+slugurl: घटणो
 transliteration: ghatno
-  slugurl: घटणो

 grammar:
   verb:

     term: घट
     trans: ghat
     ending: a

 ---
-## Etymology

-## Pronunciation

 ## Verb

 ### Meaning

-1. to reduce; to decrease
+1. to decrease
+2. to be in deficit

 ### Conjugation

 <verb-conj :grammar="grammar"></verb-conj>